Transfer Learning of CATE with Kernel Ridge Regression: Introduction

+For the issue of weak overlap, we notice that recent work like \cite{wang2026pseudo} and \cite{mou2023kernel} can only address simpler setups.
+Our setting is fundamentally different from the covariate shift problem considered by \citet{wang2026pseudo} in the sense that (i)--(iii) can co-occur in our case.
+Simultaneously addressing them and achieving sharp error rates are technically more involving due to the complication of our missing data structure.
+To accomplish this goal, we propose a {\em two-stage} KRR procedure accompanied by model selection based on pseudo-outcomes, while \citet{wang2026pseudo} only employs a \emph{single-stage} KRR and, thus, cannot be adaptive to the issues of two-folded weak overlap and unknown complexity, which are predominant in the transfer learning problem of CATE.

+For (iii) and (iv), \texttt{COKE} is shown to maintain milder dependency on the complexity of the nuisance models compared to the targeted CATE function.
+This is in a similar spirit to recent works by \cite{kennedy2020towards}, \cite{kennedy2022minimax} and \cite{kato2023cate}.
+In contrast to them, our method achieves (iii) and (iv) without the common assumptions of positivity or strong overlap \citep{rosenbaum1983central}.
+In addition, we introduce an RKHS framework via the Hilbert norm to capture the ``structural complexity'' of the nuisance and CATE functions, which moves beyond the H\"older class studied in \citet{kennedy2022minimax} and reflects both smoothness and magnitude.
+This advance corresponds to recent literature on causal inference that emphasizes the need to study notions of complexity beyond smoothness \citep{cinelli2025challenges}.

-In both theoretical and numerical studies, \texttt{COKE} is demonstrated to consistently outperform existing strategies like the separate regression and DML estimation, under various settings on the degree of distributional overlap and the complexity of the models.
-In addition, we illustrate the utility and superiority of \texttt{COKE} in a real-world example about transfer learning for the CATE of 401(k) eligibility between two populations with different marriage status that are subject to significant covariate shift.
+In both theoretical and numerical studies, \texttt{COKE} consistently outperforms existing strategies like the separate regression and DML estimation, under various settings on the degree of distributional overlap and the complexity of the models.
+We also illustrate the superiority of \texttt{COKE} in two real-world examples of transfer learning with significant covariate shift.